-Deepen your experience of Julius Caesar with free post-show conversations with artists and scholars following these performances:
+Deepen your experience of Julius Caesar with free post-show conversations with artists and scholars following these performances.

-Saturday, April 6 at 2:00pm
+Saturday, April 6

-Saturday, April 13 at 2:00pm
+Saturday, April 13

 This production of The Tragedy of Julius Caesar is sponsored by Deloitte.
 Additional support is provided by Shakespeare in American Communities, a national initiative sponsored by The National Endowment for the Arts in cooperation with Arts Midwest, and by endowment funds provided by The Howard Gilman Foundation Fund for Classic Drama.